 |Basic rate 20%||£12,571 to £50,270||£12,501 to £50,270|

 |Higher rate 40%||£50,271 and £150,000||£50,001 and £150,000|

 |Additional rate 45%||over £150,000||over £150,000|

 To avoid this problem then you should check your payslip and find your tax code.
-The most common tax code in use for 2020/2021 is 1250L which means your employer will be giving you a portion of your tax-free allowance every time they pay you.
+The most common tax code in use for 2021/2022 is 1257L (it was 1250L for 2020/2021) which means your employer will be giving you a portion of your tax-free allowance every time they pay you.
 If you have used all your personal allowance up in your employment, then all your self-employment profits will be taxed at least 20% or more.
 If you haven’t used up all your personal allowance you’ll get credit for it when you declare your income to HMRC (more on that later).

 National insurance is more straight forward when your employed and self-employed, they all work in isolation.

 You’ll be paying Class 1 national insurance on your employment earnings, which you can find on your payslip.
 But you’ll also need to pay Class 2 and Class 4 national insurance on your self-employment profits, which isn’t connected to your employment earnings.

 |Small profits threshold – no NICs below this threshold||£6,515||£6,475|